gem-pasteur/PanACoTA/README.md

     conda install -c bioconda panacota
     # When you have finished using PanACoTA, deactivate environment
     conda deactivate

+To update to new version:

+    conda update panacota

 ### From zip version